firepress-org/Ghost-Theme_Assets/professional-services/martine-nadal/other/Word_template/README.md

 ### How to use this

-If you feel more confortable to write into a Word document, use this file.
-From there our team will kick your project and adapt your content on your new website.
+If you feel more confortable to write into a Word document first, just use this file.
+From there our team will kick your project and adapt your content in your new website.

-Ignore if you want to write directly in your website editor.
+Ignore if you prefer to write directly in your Ghost editor.

+Cheers!
+Pascal